 Left-behind parents and family members are emotionally and often times financially devastated by the loss of an abducted child.
 Government resources to assist them are limited and often ineffective which forces these families to fight legal battles on their own, at home and in the foreign country where their children were taken.
 This can be a daunting task given left-behind family members may not speak or read the language and have little to no support on the ground, and where the abducting parent often enjoys a legal advantage in the courts.

-To date, Bring Sean Home Foundation’s efforts have focused mainly on providing private counseling and support to left-behind parents and their family members, educating the public and lawmakers on the issue of international child abduction, and advocating on behalf of victims of international child abduction by raising awareness through the media and through various speaking engagements.
+Bring Sean Home Foundation’s efforts focus mainly on providing private counseling and support to left-behind parents and their family members, educating the public and lawmakers on the issue of international child abduction, and advocating on behalf of victims of international child abduction by raising awareness through the media and through various speaking engagements.

-In 2012, the Bring Sean Home Foundation is working to recruit and expand its volunteer staff, establish board and legal advisory committees, and launch a grant program that will provide financial assistance to left-behind parents to help defray legal and travel expenses incurred as a result of their ongoing efforts to reunite with their abducted children.
+In 2013, the Bring Sean Home Foundation launched a grant program, providing financial assistance to left-behind parents to help defray legal and travel expenses incurred as a result of their ongoing efforts to reunite with their abducted children.

 OUR BOARD OF DIRECTORS